crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 In order for an ASP.NET Core application to use Serilog, several things need to be setup:

-- Declare the sinks, enrichers and any other Serilog related nouns used for logging purposes
+- Configure the sinks, enrichers and any other Serilog related nouns
 - Configure application to use Serilog as a logging provider

 <h4 id="configure-serilog-nouns">Configure Serilog nouns</h4>